 Pinterest Pins are the backbone of Pinterest.

-A pin is created by a given person using a graphic design tools, such as Canva, PicMonkey, and Photoshop.
+A pin is created by a given person using a graphic design tools, such as Canva, PicMonkey, or Photoshop.
 That Pin is then given a description and a destination to a specific source (blog, store, affiliate product or service, etc.).

 For instance, “How to Soothe a Teething Baby” Pin links back to “How to Soothe a Teething Baby” post on MommyHacksBlog.com.